Ben-Cox/rRMIS/README.md

 A package to gather data from [RMIS](https://www.rmpc.org/).
 Downloads CWT release and recovery data from backup files on ftp server.
 Uses parallel processing to download and combine backup .zip files.
-This package is a workaround for lack of an API to database server backend.

 # Install
 ```r